 Your value as a human being is not defined by money.
 Money is a tool to make a living and help enrich your life.
 Money and self esteem do not have to be joined at the hip!
 Forget keeping up with the Joneses, the Kardashians, or anyone else.
 If your not making enough money to make ends meet, what can you do to increase your income?
 I have several friends and clients who picked up side gigs while they were getting their financial house in order.
 It can help dig you out of a hole and get on a better foundation.
 It’s not easy, but they felt energized by the fact they were making serious progress with their money.
 Their goals helped keep the fire burning.

 The Build Financial Muscle community is here to support you through your journey.
 Encouragement and accountability help give you the tools you need to build confidence.
 Building skills with money is like any other activity.
 We need knowledge and practice.
-My Financial Muscle Academy has a variety of effective tools to help you.
 Money and self esteem can find a beautiful harmony.
 Remember, you have so many gifts you bring to the table, most of which do not involve money!